 INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

-Black Star Riders is a hard rock band that formed in 2012 when members of the most recent line-up of Thin Lizzy decided to record new material and not release it under the Thin Lizzy name.
-Black Star Riders’s debut album ALL HELL BREAKS LOOSE was released on 2013 followed by THE KILLER INSTINCT in 2015.
-Although Thin Lizzy still continues on an occasional basis, Black Star Riders is now a full-time, hard working band band.
-The band, which currently consists of vocalist/guitarist Ricky Warwick, guitarists Scott Gorham and Damon Johnson, bassist Robbie Crane and drummer Jimmy DeGrasso, are releasing their third album HEAVY FIRE in early 2017.
-Ricky visited Finland a couple of weeks ago, and we discussed all matters related to the new album and also the future of Thin Lizzy and some other things in life.
+Black Star Riders is a hard rock band formed in 2012 when members of Thin Lizzy’s most recent line-up decided to record new material and not release it under the Thin Lizzy name.
+Black Star Riders’ debut album ALL HELL BREAKS LOOSE was released in 2013, followed by THE KILLER INSTINCT in 2015.
+Although Thin Lizzy continues on an occasional basis, Black Star Riders is now a full-time, hard-working band.
+The band, which currently consists of vocalist/guitarist Ricky Warwick, guitarists Scott Gorham and Damon Johnson, bassist Robbie Crane and drummer Jimmy DeGrasso, releases their third album, HEAVY FIRE, in early 2017.
+Ricky visited Finland a couple of weeks ago, and we discussed all matters related to the new album and the future of Thin Lizzy and some other things in life.

-Well first of all big congrats for your brand new album.
-I just heard the whole album yesterday and I need to admit that I’m totally impressed!
+Well, first of all, big congrats on your brand new album.
+I just heard the whole album yesterday, and I need to admit that I’m totally impressed!

 Ricky Warwick: Thank you.
 That’s great, thank you.
 It’s really good to hear.

-My honest opinion is that although there is nothing wrong with the previous Black Star Riders albums, but this one brings the band on whole new level.
+My honest opinion is that although there is nothing wrong with the previous Black Star Riders albums, this one brings the band on a whole new level.

-Ricky Warwick: I would agree with you totally, a 100%.
-To me it’s almost like our starting point, the two albums were getting us to this place.
+Ricky Warwick: I would agree with you totally, 100%.
+To me, it’s almost like our starting point; the two albums were getting us to this place.
 We’re Black Star Riders now.
 We’re not a band called Black Star Riders that play some songs and some Thin Lizzy songs.
-We’re very much our own band and I think this is the best body of songs that we’ve written.
-I think every song is really strong and it just feels complete and it feels like we have our own identity.
+We’re very much our own band, and I think this is the best body of songs we’ve written.
+I think every song is really strong, and it just feels complete and feels like we have our own identity.
 Now when we go on the road, we have three albums worth of material to choose from.

-So, it means that you can finally leave the Lizzy stuff out from set list?
+So, it means that you can finally leave the Lizzy stuff out from the setlist?

 Ricky Warwick: I think so, yeah.
 We’re already only playing maybe three or four on the last tour anyway.
 I think maybe on this one.
-One, two maybe.
-Because Thin Lizzy are Thin Lizzy.
-Obviously we did a few Thin Lizzy festivals this year and shows and that’s great.
+One, two, maybe.
+Because Thin Lizzy is Thin Lizzy, obviously, we did a few Thin Lizzy festivals this year and shows, and that’s great.
 But this is Black Star Riders.
 I think it’s great that the songs are strong enough to stand on their own and do their own thing.

 You’re finally got rid of the ghost of Lizzy?

 Ricky Warwick: Yeah.
-I mean it’s a good ghost to have and it’s great that we have that and we have Scott Gorham.
-At any point in time we can go, hey.
-Let’s play a Lizzy song and nobody has going to criticize us for it.
+I mean, it’s a good ghost to have, and it’s great that we have that and have Scott Gorham.
+At any point in time, we can go, hey.
+Let’s play a Lizzy song, and nobody has going to criticize us for it.
 That’s amazing to have that.
-But Black Star Riders have become so much more… When we first did it we weren’t sure if it was going to work.
+But Black Star Riders have become so much more… When we first did it, we weren’t sure if it was going to work.
 If anybody was going to like it.
-If it was going to be successful and it has been and that’s great.
-So now we want to run with it and we want to go even further.
+If it was going to be successful, and it has been, and that’s great.
+So now we want to run with it, and we want to go even further.

-There are many things on the new album what I just love.
-The songs, the sound and the production which sounds just brilliant.
+There are many things on the new album that I just love—the songs, the sound, and the production sound just brilliant.
 I think was a great choice to continue working with Nick?

 Ricky Warwick: Thank you.
-We worked with Nick Raskulinecz again, because we really loved what he did on THE KILLER INSTINCT.
+We worked with Nick Raskulinecz again because we really loved what he did on THE KILLER INSTINCT.
 We had a bit more time in the studio than last time.
 We had an extra seven days, which was great.
-We were able to go back and fix things and change things if we wanted to.
-Which we did.
-We didn’t really have that luxury on the first two albums, and I think it shows with this one.
-Nick’s wonderful and Jay Ruston who mixed it is amazing as well, we love his work.
+We could go back and fix things and change things if we wanted to, which we did.
+We didn’t really have that luxury on the first two albums, and I think it shows this one.
+Nick’s wonderful, and Jay Ruston, who mixed it, is amazing as well; we love his work.
 So that’s a great team for us.
-We didn’t want to change him, because we had successfully KILLER INSTINCT.
-We were like, we know these guys.
-We trust them and they trust us and they know what we’re good at and what we’re not so good at, vice-versa.
+We didn’t want to change him because we had successfully KILLER INSTINCT.
+We were like; we know these guys.
+We trust them, and they trust us, and they know what we’re good at and what we’re not so good at, vice-versa.
 So, we said, let’s do it again.

 What’s really great thing on this new album are the new elements, like the 70’s style woman choir, which sounds just incredible!

 Ricky Warwick: Thank you.
-That’s something what I’ve always really wanted to do and never really had the chance, and then with this record there was just those kind of bluesy soulful songs, like “Ticket to Rise”, “When the Night Comes In”, “Testify or Say Goodbye”, which they are on.
+That’s something that I’ve always really wanted to do and never really had the chance, and then with this record, there was just those kind of bluesy soulful songs, like “Ticket to Rise,” “When The Night Comes In,” “Testify or Say Goodbye,” which they are on.
 Nick was like, yeah.
-I know just the girls, let’s get them in.
-On “Ticket to Rise”, it’s got that almost “Gimme Shelter” kind of backing vocals by The Stones and I love it.
+I know just the girls.
+Let’s get them in.
+On “Ticket to Rise,” it’s got that almost “Gimme Shelter” kind of backing vocals by The Stones, and I love it.
 I just love it.
 So, that’s great.
-The singers were amazing and they were such beautiful singers in here and such amazing people.
+The singers were amazing, and they were such beautiful singers in here and such amazing people.
 What a great day it was hanging out with them in the studio.

 Does it mean that we might see the girls on tour with you?

 Ricky Warwick: I don’t think we can afford to take them on the road full-time.
-But maybe in the big shows, maybe we could get them to come down and that would be pretty cool.
+But maybe in the big shows, we could get them to come down, which would be pretty cool.

-It’s not only the woman choir but there are also plenty of other interesting elements on this album what I haven’t hear on your albums before.
-There are a lot of influences from the 70’s and different musical styles starting from the riffs, harmonies and melodies.
+It’s not only the woman choir but also plenty of other interesting elements on this album that I haven’t heard of your albums before.
+There are many influences from the 70’s and different musical styles starting from the riffs, harmonies, and melodies.

 Ricky Warwick: Yeah.
-I listen to a lot of soul, I listen to a lot of Northern soul.
-I get a lot of inspiration from that and I probably been listening to that more than ever.
+I listen to a lot of soul, and I listen to a lot of Northern soul.
+I get a lot of inspiration from that, and I have probably been listening to that more than ever.
 I’ve always been a fan of it.
 I’ve probably been listening to it now more than ever.
-I think the melodies are so strong in there, but it definitely had an effect on my writing.
-I don’t want it to be very direct and I wanted the melodies to be very strong.
-Almost like nursery rhymes, almost like they catch in your head and they stick there.
+I think the melodies are so strong in there, but it definitely affected my writing.
+I don’t want it to be very direct, and I wanted the melodies to be very strong.
+Almost like nursery rhymes, almost like they catch in your head, and they stick there.
 So that was a conscious thing, absolutely.
 We know what we’re good at, Black Star Riders.
 We’ve got these two great guitar players and Scott and Damon and the harmony guitars.
 But let’s make everything catchy.
 Make the verses catchy, the choruses even catchier.

 I said there are so many things that I liked on the album.
-But there was one thing I wasn’t that impressed and it was the cover art.
-Would you tell something about it?
+But there was one thing I wasn’t that impressed with, and it was the cover art.
+Would you say something about it?

 Ricky Warwick: The cover?
 You don’t like the weight lifter dude?
-Come on man!
+Come on, man!
 That’s great.
 Yeah.
-Listen, art is subjective as we all know.
+Listen, art is subjective, as we all know.
 So who is to say what’s right and what’s wrong?
 We want to have a bit of fun with it.
 When you see the whole cover with the pictures and everything.
 We went from a very thoughtful theme.
-Which is a very early sort of freak show from the early 20th Century with a side-show type kind of look.
+This is a very early freak show from the early 20th Century with a side-show type of look.
 When you see the whole thing and the pictures of us, it will make more sense.
-But we just want… We thought, “Heavy Fire”.
+But we just want… We thought, “Heavy Fire.”
 Let’s get him.
-Let’s get a guy lift… Let’s just be direct and be living.
-Almost be literal and just go, that’s it and we had great fun.
+Let’s get a guy to lift… Let’s just be direct and be living.
+Almost be literal and just go, that’s it, and we had great fun.

-I have only seen a stamp size picture of the cover so maybe it looks better on vinyl cover “Laughs”
+I have only seen a stamp size picture of the cover, so maybe it looks better on the vinyl cover “Laughs.”

 Ricky Warwick: Right, right.
 I think when you see the whole thing, it will make more sense.

 Ricky Warwick: Right, yeah.
-We felt we’ve gone as far as we could with that and it was time for change.
+We felt we’d gone as far as we could with that, and it was time for a change.

-What makes Black Star Riders very different than most bands today, is that you are releasing new material and albums very often.
-So the question goes, are you just very productive guys or do you want to keep things fresh all the time?
+What makes Black Star Riders very different from most bands today is that you release new material and albums very often.
+So the question goes, are you just very productive guys, or do you want to keep things fresh all the time?

-That’s old-school style to work and it’s great if you ask me?
+That’s an old-school style to work, and it’s great if you ask me?

-How about commercial side of the business, how important the sales figures are for you?
+How about the commercial side of the business, how important the sales figures are for you?

-Nowadays many bands say that they did the new album only because they needed a reason to make another tour but that’s not the thing with you?
+Many bands say that they did the new album only because they needed a reason to make another tour, but that’s not the thing with you?

 Ricky Warwick: No. I’ll make an album because I love to write songs and I like to try and write new songs.
-I would never be so lazy just to go, let’s just make an album so we can go on tour.
-That I will never do.
+I would never be so lazy just to go.
+Let’s just make an album so we can go on a tour that I will never do.
 Really, that’s crap.
-That’s silly, right there “Laughs”
+That’s silly, right there, “Laughs.”

-Like we know the album sales aren’t getting much better and there is not much you can do about it.
-But fortunately, there are many new ways to promote and bring up yourself like you did with PledgeMusic.
+Like we know, the album sales aren’t getting much better, and there is not much you can do about it.
+But fortunately, there are many new ways to promote and bring up yourself as you did with PledgeMusic.

 Ricky Warwick: Yeah, yeah.